New York Mets: 1980s: Success, Wilpon takes over and second World Series championship

 In 1987 the Mets declined to re-sign World Series MVP Ray Knight, who then signed with the Baltimore Orioles and also traded away the flexible Kevin Mitchell to the Padres for long-ball threat Kevin McReynolds.
 Weeks later Mets' ace Dwight Gooden was admitted to a drug clinic after testing positive for cocaine.
 Despite Gooden struggling in the first few months of the 1987 season, "Dr. K" rebounded, as did the team.
 It was during the tough times that the Mets made a great long-term deal, trading Ed Hearn to the Kansas City Royals for pitcher David Cone.

-They surged to battle St. Louis for the division title.
-They suffered two painful losses to the Cardinals.
+The rivalry with the Cardinals culminated in the 1987 season, when the Mets surged to challenge them for the NL East title but suffered two painful losses.
 The first came on Seat Cushion Night where Tom Herr hit a walk-off grand slam.
 A greater loss came on September 11 in a game against St. Louis, 3rd baseman Terry Pendleton hit a homer to give the Cardinals a lead, and eventually the NL East title.
 One highlight of the year was Darryl Strawberry and Howard Johnson becoming the first teammates' ever to hit 30 homers and steal 30 bases in the same season.

-After posting a 100–60 overall record, the Mets won the division in 1988, but lost in the NLCS that year and declined into the 1990s.
+The Mets rebounded the following year to post a 100–60 overall record and win their division in 1988, but lost in the NLCS that year to the Los Angeles Dodgers and declined into the 1990s.